 Ukraine to evacuate more civilians from besieged Mariupol

-The plant has endured a Russian blockade since Moscow's invasion on 24 February, with stories of the harsh conditions in besieged Mariupol horrifying the world as a war which has seen thousands killed and millions displaced entered its third month.
+The sprawling Azovstal plant is the last holdout of Ukrainian forces in the strategic southern port city, which has been besieged by Russian forces since they invaded Ukraine on February 24.

-KYIV - Ukrainian authorities are planning to evacuate more civilians from Mariupol on Monday, after dozens were finally brought to safety following weeks trapped under heavy fire in the strategic port city's Azovstal steel complex.
+KYIV - Ukrainian authorities planned to evacuate more civilians from Mariupol on Monday, after dozens were finally brought to safety following weeks trapped under heavy fire in a steel complex.

-The plant has endured a Russian blockade since Moscow's invasion on 24 February, with stories of the harsh conditions in besieged Mariupol horrifying the world as a war which has seen thousands killed and millions displaced entered its third month.
+The sprawling Azovstal plant is the last holdout of Ukrainian forces in the strategic southern port city, which has been besieged by Russian forces since they invaded Ukraine on February 24.

-The UN said Sunday that a "safe passage operation" was taking place at the Azovstal steel plant.
-According to Kyiv, roughly 100 civilians have been evacuated from the besieged plant, while the International Committee of the Red Cross said it was "currently participating" in the operation.
+The United Nations said Sunday that a "safe passage operation" was taking place at the Azovstal plant, which includes a maze of Soviet-era underground tunnels.

-In his regular daily address to the nation, Ukrainian President Volodymyr Zelensky hailed the successful operation and said more evacuations were expected Monday.
+According to Kyiv, roughly 100 civilians have been evacuated from the plant, although Russia's defence ministry gave a lower figure of 80 civilians, including women and children.

-"Today, we finally managed to start the evacuation of people from Azovstal," Zelensky said in a video address, adding that they were due to arrive in Ukraine-controlled Zaporizhzhia on Monday.
+In a regular address to the nation, Ukrainian President Volodymyr Zelensky said those evacuated were due to arrive in Ukraine-controlled Zaporizhzhia on Monday, with further evacuations planned that day.

 "For the first time, there were two days of real ceasefire on this territory.
-More than a hundred civilians have already been evacuated -- women and children first of all," he added.
+More than 100 civilians have already been evacuated -- women and children first of all," he said.

-The head of the Donetsk Regional Military Administration later said the evacuation would begin at 7:00 am local time (0400 GMT).
+The head of the Donetsk Regional Military Administration said that Monday's evacuation was due to begin at 7:00 am local time (0400 GMT).

 One Russian news report put the number of civilians still in the plant at more than 500.